Orlando Workers’ Compensation Attorneys

 For example, if you have a pre-existing condition, such as arthritis, and you suffer a repetitive motion injury due to prolonged periods of conducting the same, repetitive actions, which re-aggravates your pre-existing arthritis, you will need to show that your repetitive motion injury was substantially caused by your work-related duties.
 In some cases, this can be incredibly difficult to do.

 Unfortunately, having a pre-existing injury will almost certainly complicate your workers’ compensation claim.
 Employers and their insurance providers will often use the existence of a pre-exiting condition to deny workers’ compensation claims, asserting that the injury for which the claim was opened was not work-related but, rather, caused by the pre-existing condition.
 This is especially true if your pre-existing condition was the result of a non-work-related injury or occurred at a past place of employment.

 However, simply because you have a pre-existing condition, this does not mean you are ineligible to receive workers’ compensation in Florida if you suffer an on-the-job injury.
 It is crucial that you work with a knowledgeable workers’ compensation attorney as you will most likely face a number of challenges in recovering workers’ comp benefits if you have a pre-existing condition.

 Relentless Representation for Injured Employees

+Don’t wait another minute to secure top-tier legal help.
 Contact our workers’ compensation lawyers in Orlando today!
 We are backed by over two decades of experience.